linode/docs/docs/networking/salt/salt-states-configuration-apache-mysql-php.md

 title: Salt States for Configuration of Apache, MySQL, and PHP (LAMP)
 ---

-After Salt is installed and Salt States are created, configure the Minion's setup.
+After Salt is <a href="/docs/networking/salt/install-salt" target="_blank">installed</a> and <a href="/docs/networking/salt/salt-states-apache-mysql-php-fail2ban" target="_blank">Salt States</a> are created, configure the Minion's setup.
 In this tutorial, configure a Minion's LAMP stack with further use of Salt States.
+This tutorial is written for Debian 8 but can easily be adjusted for other Linux Distributions.

 ##Create the LAMP Configuration States
 The below steps configure all Salt Minions for a 1GB Linode, feel free to adjust as needed.